 Nettles like to grow in nitrogen-rich fertile pasture land where they can utilise the minerals.
 They are thus good for using as a compost, for - having absorbed the minerals - they will release them upon decay.
 In gardens nettles can be a rather persistent weed, returning season after season.

 SILICON IN PLANTS

 Your author believes it is micro-organisms within the soil which is responsible for most of this chemical weathering of sand.
 There are millions of unknown microbes within soil which cannot be grown in culture; they have not been studied for this very reason.
 It only needs one of these microbes to chemically digest silicon dioxide to release it in soluble form.
 Some of these organisms must be responsible for most of the chemical weathering of grains of sand.
-If the reader doubts this, then ask yourself why lichen seems to only grow on rocks.
-As an instance, are lichens dissolving some nutrients held firmly in insoluble form within the rocks for use by themselves?
-The rock-dwelling lichens do actually dissolve and 'eat' the rocks they grow upon.
+If the reader doubts this, then ask yourself why some lichens only grow on rocks.
+Are lichens dissolving some nutrients held firmly in insoluble form within the rocks for use by themselves?
+It has been ascertained that rock-dwelling lichens do actually dissolve and 'eat' the rocks they grow upon.

 PHYTOLITHS and CYSTOLITHS

 Phytoliths, small distinctly-shaped particles of silicon dioxide, form in several plants.
 They are extremely resistant to change, being made of rocks.
 The shape of these phytoliths is unique to each plant species it grows in.
 The phytoliths are often the only evidence left after the plant has long since decayed, and their shape is used to determine what, in the historical past, was being grown in any certain location.

 Older Nettle plants develop hard gritty deposits in the leaves called Cystoliths.
 In Nettles these contain silica (silicon dioxide) derived from the stinging hairs together with some magnesium-rich calcium carbonate.